Skip to content

 The Eleanor Roosevelt Fruit & Vegetable Garden

-The Eleanor Roosevelt Fruit & Vegetable Garden is a vibrant space that builds on Mrs. Obama’s work focused on the food we eat and healthier lifestyles for families.
-With its open and accessible design, the Garden will be a space where visitors can learn about composting, gain insight in local food production, discover responsible consumption practices, and connect to the food they eat every day.
-The Garden will be a sunlit location atop of the Obama Presidential Center’s Chicago Public Library branch.
+The Eleanor Roosevelt Fruit & Vegetable Garden is a vibrant space that builds on Mrs. Obama’s commitment to healthier lifestyles for families.
+With its open and accessible design, the Garden will be a space where visitors can learn about composting, gain insight into local food production, discover responsible consumption practices, and connect to the food they eat every day.
+The Garden will be a sunlit location atop the Obama Presidential Center’s Chicago Public Library branch.

 A rendering of the Playground, featuring play structures and fun for all ages.